Skip to main content

 Jonglei State has been deeply affected by intercommunal violence, with conflicts often fueled by economic hardship, traditional practices, and weak law enforcement.
 The persistence of cattle raiding, child abduction, and disputes over land and grazing rights has led to prolonged cycles of violence.
 By facilitating discussions among community leaders and stakeholders, this workshop provided a platform for addressing these issues and fostering sustainable solutions.
 The adoption of resolutions aimed at reforming harmful cultural practices, strengthening law enforcement, and leveraging technology for early conflict detection is critical in breaking the cycle of violence and promoting lasting peace.

-What we want to achieve
+What we achieved

 Invest in Ending